mzaks/compact-dict/README.md

 - Set `destructive` to `False` if you don't intend to delete keys from the dict.
 This way we do not waste space for deleted flags
 - Set `caching_hashes` to `False` in order to reduce memory footprint by not caching the hash values.
 Keep in mind that this change slows down the rehashing process

-The `Dict` can be instatiated with a `capacity` value.
-Deafult is set to 16, min capacity is 8.
+The `Dict` can be instantiated with a `capacity` value.
+Default is set to 16, min capacity is 8.
 If you know the number of elements ahead of time set it, this will avoid rehashing and might improve memory footprint.

 ### Sample code for generic dict:
 ```